klimaj/pyrosettacluster-examples/README.md

 # _PyRosettaCluster_ Usage Examples

-Python code, _RosettaScripts_ scripts, PyMOL scripts, runtime environment configurations, and output data for "Example #1" and "Example #2" in the preprint publication:
+Python code, Jupyter notebooks, _RosettaScripts_ scripts, PyMOL scripts, runtime environment configurations, and output data for "Example #1" and "Example #2" in the preprint publication:

 **Jason C. Klima.
 PyRosettaCluster: a Python framework for scalable and reproducible bio-macromolecular modeling and design.
 ChemRxiv.
 01 May 2026.
 DOI: https://doi.org/10.26434/chemrxiv.15002628/v1**